 - You must pass initial Recruit Course.

 - You must pass the Physical Training Instructor Selection Course.

-You must have achieved NCEA level 2 with a minimum of 12 credits in Maths and English.
-It is preferred that you have also completed NCEA level 2 with a minimum of 12 credits in PE and Biology.
-During your trade training you will be studying human anatomy and physiology, therefore PE and Biology will assist you.
+You must have achieved NCEA level 2 with a minimum of 12 credits each Literacy and Numeracy.
+It is preferred that you have also completed NCEA level 2 with a minimum of 12 credits in Physical Education and Biology.
+During your trade training, you will be studying human anatomy and physiology, therefore PE and Biology will assist you.
 You will also be required to be selected through a PTI Selection Board for the skills and attributes required of an NZDF PTI.

 - You must be medically fit for service.